-- Once RPSM receives your application, we will contact your references, including your veterinarian(s).
-Please inform them that an RPSM volunteer will be calling them so that we are able to reach them in a timely fashion.
+2. RPSM will contact your references, including your veterinarian(s).
+Please inform them that an RPSM volunteer will be calling them.

-- An RPSM volunteer will contact you to schedule a 30-60 minute home visit to meet you and your family.
-(RPSM requires that all members of your household MUST be present for the entirety of the home visit.)
+3. RPSM will schedule a 30-60 minute home visit to meet you and your family.

-- An RPSM volunteer will contact you to notify you if you are approved or denied.
+4. After our internal review, RPSM will contact you to notify you if you are approved or denied.

-- If your adopted dog is still in the Prison Program, you have the option of receiving weekly reports regarding his/her progress via e-mail.
+5. If your adopted dog is still in the Prison Program, you will receive weekly reports regarding his/her progress via e-mail.
 In some cases you may have the opportunity to meet the dog prior to entering the Prison Program.

-- Once your adopted dog is paroled or if your dog is not enrolled in the Prison Program, an RPSM volunteer will schedule a date to meet your dog.
+6. When your adopted dog is paroled you will get to meet your dog.
 If the meeting proceeds smoothly, you will be able to take your new family member home that day, after the adoption paperwork is complete.

 o·be·di·ence [ ō bee dee ənss, ə bee dee ənss ] (plural o·be·di·enc·es)

 Act of obeying: the act or practice of following instructions, complying with rules or regulations, or submitting to somebody's authority.